resources background

 What this says:

-• .com advanced to 3,837,428 registrations (+3.4%), its highest monthly volume since the series began, confirming that legacy demand at the top of the market is not merely stable — it is slowly and steadily compounding.
+• .com rose to 3,837,428 registrations (+3.4%), its highest monthly volume since the series began.
+Demand at the top of the market is not just steady; it is growing slowly month over month.

-• .top sustained its post-February momentum at +12.0% to 423,126, holding the #2 global position for a second consecutive month; the combination of organic baseline demand and periodic campaign bursts has made it the most durable challenger extension in the current cycle.
+• .top held its post-February pace at +12.0% to 423,126, keeping the #2 global spot for a second month.
+A mix of baseline demand and periodic campaign bursts has made it the most durable challenger TLD in the current cycle.

-• The .cn Acceleration is May's most analytically significant TLD story — a +61.2% surge from rank #17 to #10 is a substantial move for a country-code extension that had been softening for two months, and whether it reflects a promotional window, a platform-driven acquisition wave, or genuine organic recovery will shape the June reading.
+• .cn is May's most significant TLD move.
+A +61.2% jump from rank #17 to #10 is large for a country-code extension that had softened for two months.
+June will show whether it came from a promotional window, a platform-driven acquisition wave, or real recovery.

-• The bottom half of the Top-20 saw significant turnover: .app vaulted nine places, .cc and .co re-entered, and .us dropped out entirely — a reminder that the mid-tier roster is highly sensitive to monthly campaign calendars and platform-specific registration incentives.
+• The bottom half of the Top-20 saw real turnover. .app rose nine places, .cc and .co returned, and .us dropped out, a reminder that the mid-tier is sensitive to monthly campaign calendars and registration incentives.

 Share of Top 5 TLDs - Pie View